 I had booked the Hilton for a few reasons it was reasonably priced, their Covid information was clear, the location was perfect and of course…. it had a rooftop!
 On arrival it looks pretty standard and not a wow entrance but don’t let that fool you.
 Wait till you get on that roof!

-The rooms were lovely and super clean – we hadn’t opted for a view or fancy room as hoped we wouldn’t be isolating but out and about!
-(Which thankfully we were) USB plugs by the beds and coffee machine!
+The rooms were lovely and super clean – we hadn’t opted for a view or fancy room as we wouldn’t be there much.
+USB plugs by the beds and coffee machine!
 Two of my hotel must haves.
 Happy me.

 The bathroom was cleverly separated so that steamy shower didn’t affect the ability to see in the mirror!
 Two sinks and loads of space!

 We did have key cards but they also have a Hilton app where once you have checked in you can operate the lifts and unlock your room from your phone so no losing the cards or worse when you get all the way back to your room and they don’t work!